Financial-Times/o-buttons/README.md

 ### Pagination

 For a pagination style wrap your buttons in `.o-buttons-pagination`.
-Most pagination usecase use anchor `a` tags for links which look like buttons instead of a `button` tag.
+Most pagination usecases anchor `a` tags for links which look like buttons instead of a `button` tag.
 When using an anchor tag in pagination do not use the `aria-selected` data attribute.
 Instead use `aria-current="page"` to indicate the current page, this will highlight the button for the current page visually and to screen readers.

 In the following example we use links to show pages 1-3 and use icon buttons to indicate more and fewer results: